cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * At most one connection is allowed.
 * The connection must not lead to the same block (no connection to itself).
-* The connections must lead to a block of the same type; it is not possible to connect e.g. a `@payload-mass-driver` to a `@large-payload-mass-driver`.
+* The connections must lead to a block of the same type; it is not possible to connect e.g., a `@payload-mass-driver` to a `@large-payload-mass-driver`.
 * The connection distance must not exceed the mass driver range.